beeware/briefcase/docs/en/how-to/publishing/android.md

 the Play Store, allows Google to manage the signing process, and allows the APK that is installed on your end-user's device to be smaller.

 ///

 ## Sign the Android App Bundle

 /// note | Note

-Before you sign the APK files, you need to [create a code signing identity.](../code-signing/android)
+Before you sign the APK files, you need to [create a code signing identity][code-signing-android].

 ///